SAP-samples/build-workzone-integration/advanced/content-package-template/README.md

 - **content-package**
   Create a project for a [Content Package](./content-package/README.md) that bundles the above artifacts

-During the build of the content package tooling is utilized
+During the build of the content package, external tooling is utilized.
+Each sub-module depends on [`sap-workzone-cpkg-tools`](https://github.com/SAP-samples/workzone-content-package-templates) as a dev dependency for building and packaging artifacts.

-- **tools**
-  Required build tooling to create bundles for the artifacts and the package

 ## Requirements